wuisabel-gif/Top-Down-Shooter/README.md

 - Made the first two waves easier for a smoother start
 - Added sound effects and background music support

-## Version 1.1 Screenshots

-The original live demo screenshot is kept above for history.
-These newer screenshots show the updated game UI and role selection flow.

 ## What Is In The Game

 - Pilot selection with 14 playable character cards